 We carefully designed our experiments to exercise net I/O traffics and evaluate the performance interference.
-Figure 2 gives a sketch of experimental setup used in this paper.
+Fig. 2 gives a sketch of experimental setup used in this paper.
 Two isolated guest domains (i.e., VM1 and VM2) with equal resource allocations are hosted on the same physical platform.
-Apache servers provide the HTTP services in VM1 and VM2 respectively.
+Apache servers provide the HTTP services in VM1 and VM2, respectively.
 Clients using httperf [13] as HTTP "load generator" are designed to access virtualized servers remotely.
-They send requests to corresponding VM to retrieve a fixed size file: 1 KB, 4 KB, 10 KB, 30 KB,
+They send requests to corresponding VM to retrieve a fixed size file: 1 KB, 4 KB, 10 KB, 30 KB, 50 KB, 70 KB, 100 KB or 1 MB.
+These I/O workloads are carefully selected from SPECweb'99, SPECweb'2005, and SPECweb'2009, which are representative log sizes in current data center.
+Additional, to reduce the disk readings, I/O workloads are cached in the buffers in advance.
+All tests were performed on three alternative platforms presented in Table 1.
+Platforms I and II have dissimilar hardware settings, especially the capacities of CPU and NIC.
+As we will show in the next section, I/O interference on these two platforms is quite obvious.
+Platform III is a four-core workstation, which is used to study the performance impact of different strategies of CPU allocation among VMs.
+Physical machines used in these three scenarios are all connected by a high speed Ethernet switch.
+The Linux Kernel 2.6.18.8-xen is recommended for Xen 3.4.0 and 2.6.32.10-xen is recommended for Xen 4.0.2, respectively.

-TABLE 1
+TABLE 1 Experimental Environment